dirakx1/GCP/README.md

 Datastore to work with Cloud Firebase as well.
 When running in Native mode, Cloud Firestore provides real-time data synchronization and offline support.

-# Kubernetes notes specificaly to GKE
+# Kubernetes notes specific to GKE

 * for microservices, containerized applications
 * kubectl get deployments